 Sexual exploitation is seen as a separate category of sexual abuse.
-Indicators of CSE can be found in the schools safeguarding policy (orange folder in School Office)
+Indicators of CSE can be found in the schools safeguarding policy in the Orange Policy File by the photocopier or on the School Website.

 Characteristics of child sexual abuse: